 Is there spoiled/expired food?
 Is there food?
-Malnutrition and being unable to care for oneself is a sign of cognitive decline.
+Malnutrition and being unable to care for oneself are signs of cognitive decline.

 Are there any unpaid bills?
 Finding a stack of unpaid bills or documents in disarray can be a sign of cognitive decline.

 Are there any dings?
 This could be a sign that your loved one’s eyesight is declining.
 It may be time to have a conversation about driving moving forward.

-- How does the house look?
 A messy house or signs of hoarding where there wasn’t any previously can be a sign of depression or a cognitive decline.

 Often seniors in physical decline will restrict themselves to using only one or two rooms in the house, this can be a sign that it may be too difficult to get from room to room, and downsizing may be needed.

 Look for increased weakness and “furniture surfing”- depending on furniture, cabinets, and walls for support.
 This may indicate that your loved one is at an increased fall risk and should consider a cane/walker or minimally an emergency pendant system in case of a fall.

 Seeing loved ones over the holidays is what makes the season so special.
 We hope you have time this December to spend time with your loved ones and encourage you to take a close look at your senior loved ones living situations.
 If you do notice any of the things we’ve listed above, please reach out to us to discuss the situation.

 We can arm you with resources to keep them safe at home or look at senior living community options to compare.
 You are not alone.